Rydalmere, New South Wales: Thomas O'Neill

 Rydalmere was named by Thomas O'Neill when he purchased much of the acreage of the Vineyard Estate not occupied by the nunnery, after it was put up for sale through the trustees by the Sydney Roman Catholic diocese in 1877.
 Despite the myth surrounding O’Neill coming from England’s Cumbrian Lake District, he was born in Tipperary, Ireland in 1830, and accompanied his parents to Australia as a young lad, where he finished his education.

 He left for the Californian goldfields in 1849 and returned in 1851, the venture being quite profitable for him.
 He entered business with much energy and a strong drive which along with sound commercial instincts allowed him to retire a very wealthy man in 1877.
 Another myth is that O'Neill purchased the Vineyard estate as a speculator in order to quickly sell it and make a healthy profit.
-The facts don't tend to support this view.
 After the purchase, he established his "Fairmount Estate" which covered a considerable portion of Rydalmere, the boundaries more or less extending from Park Road (formerly Wharf St) to Spurway Street, the southern boundary being the Parramatta river, and the northern boundary being Subiaco Creek (formerly Bishop’s Creek).
 It was an orchard and pasture property.

 "Fairmount" the family home he built, was said to be a very beautiful residence, and splendid views were to be had from its tower.
 It has long since disappeared and was thought to have been located near Victoria Road and Gammell Street.
 The property sales and sub-divisions only occurred slowly, and appear to be a result of either being required for the advancement of the suburb, or the estate being divided over time by roads being established i.e. Victoria Road in 1886, rather than being sold off for a profit.